FlowFuse/flowfuse/docs/device-agent/register.md

 will output a new `command` for you to use to start the device agent with the new configuration.

 NOTES
-* The Quick Connect command is only valid for 24h.
+* The Setup command is only valid for 24h.
 If you do not use it within this time, you will need to [regenerate](#regenerating-configurations) it.
-* The 3 word One-Time-Code (OTC) contained in the Quick Connect command is single use and is deleted immediately upon use.
+* The 3 word One-Time-Code (OTC) contained in the Setup command is single use and is deleted immediately upon use.

 ### Copy method